Art > Empty Fix Series > Protect Them

 In one of my first interviews, I asked a young man at a Salt Lake City homeless shelter how he had gotten addicted.
 He said sadly, “It doesn’t matter how each of us got into this circus tent.
 What matters is what is keeping us locked in here.
 Don’t ask how we got addicted, ask why.”
 I took his advice and the answers astounded me.
 Their stories of psychological traumas, large and small, broke my heart.

-To communicate the harm of psychological injury and its connection to drug addiction, I bought a shipping container; found a fabulous muralist–Rodrigo Pradel–to paint it; and have filled it with child safety items that create a tunnel through which visitors pass.
+To communicate the harm of psychological injury and its connection to drug addiction, I bought a shipping container, found a fabulous muralist – Rodrigo Pradel – to paint it, and filled it with child safety items that create a tunnel through which visitors pass.

 At the entrance a sign notes that Americans spend over a billion dollars a year on child safety items, then it asks the stinging question: Are we really keeping them safe?

-As they walk through this mass of car seats, safety gates, water wings, hockey pads, bike helmets and more, from seven hidden audio speakers—seemingly out of nowhere—visitors hear voices recounting the injuries they suffered such as abandonment, family breakups, bullying, abuse.
+As they walk through this mass of car seats, safety gates, water wings, hockey pads, bike helmets and more, visitors hear voices from seven hidden audio speakers — seemingly out of nowhere — recounting the injuries they suffered such as abandonment, family breakups, bullying, and abuse.

-To communicate the harm of psychological injury and its connection to drug addiction, I bought a shipping container; found a fabulous muralist–Rodrigo Pradel–to paint it; and have filled it with child safety items that create a tunnel through which visitors pass.
+To communicate the harm of psychological injury and its connection to drug addiction, I bought a shipping container, found a fabulous muralist – Rodrigo Pradel – to paint it, and filled it with child safety items that create a tunnel through which visitors pass.

 At the entrance a sign notes that Americans spend over a billion dollars a year on child safety items, then it asks the stinging question: Are we really keeping them safe?

-As they walk through this mass of car seats, safety gates, water wings, hockey pads, bike helmets and more, from seven hidden audio speakers—seemingly out of nowhere—visitors hear voices recounting the injuries they suffered such as abandonment, family breakups, bullying, abuse.
+As they walk through this mass of car seats, safety gates, water wings, hockey pads, bike helmets and more, visitors hear voices from seven hidden audio speakers — seemingly out of nowhere — recounting the injuries they suffered such as abandonment, family breakups, bullying, and abuse.